01 of 04

 - Let the remover set as directed by the product's instructions.
 Some users report that it helps to allow the product to set overnight for maximum effectiveness.

-- Use a plastic putty knife or other tool to scrape away the old caulk.
+- Use a plastic putty knife or other tools to scrape away the old caulk.
 If possible, try to peel it off in strips as you scrape.

 - Inspect the area thoroughly, and remove any caulk residue with the tool.